 I have mixed feelings about all this.
 Coaching is not for everyone.
 It’s an activity that involves putting yourself in the role of supporter and advisor without the goal of being in the spotlight.
 At least, that’s the way I see it.
 Throughout my life I have been fortunate enough to work with many special coaches, instructors, and mentors from a number of different sports.
 Being around amazing coaches gave me an insight into what coaching at a high level is all about.

 Coaches who are good love two things, teaching and learning.
 Without those things as a focus you’ll never get there.
 Coaches also want to help people have an easier time achieving success than what was available to them.
 A good coach cares.
 A great coach cares and feels and always puts helping the client or team above themselves.
 There are some great coaches, but there are not enough of them.

 When I developed this course I decided to launch it gradually.
 I wanted to field test the process in order to make sure it covered what it needed to.
 I didn’t want to be so overwhelmed with numbers that the quality got lost in the quantity.
-To date I’ve taken 15 people, including one IFBB pro competitor, one WBFF pro, and an NPC judge, through the 6 lesson, one-to-one course which I teach online via Skype or FaceTime (I’ve taught a few in person as well).
+To date I’ve taken over 20 people (including one IFBB pro competitor, one WBFF pro, and an NPC judge) through the 6 lesson, one-to-one course which I teach online via Skype or FaceTime (I’ve taught a few in person as well and now there is a new, multi-media version).
 The feedback that I’ve gotten has been very positive and helpful and this teaching format allows me to insure that the course will always keep evolving.